 In coatings, bismuth vanadate, unlike organic pigments provide the capability to deliver full hiding in one coat and their excellent weathering fastness allows them to be used in the most demanding applications, such as architectural coatings for exteriors, automotive coatings, aerospace and coil coatings.

-DCC is the leading manufacturer of bismuth vanadate pigments and has been very busy these last 3 years bringing to the market new developments with higher strength (25%) and opacity (15%) combined with increasing chroma and redness.
-Exhibiting these characteristics DCC Yellow RMX is the latest innovation to be launched.
+DCL is the leading manufacturer of bismuth vanadate pigments and has been very busy these last 3 years bringing to the market new developments with higher strength (25%) and opacity (15%) combined with increasing chroma and redness.
+Exhibiting these characteristics DCL Yellow RMX is the latest innovation to be launched.
 These attributes extend the colour palette as well as bringing down the cost in use, and as we shall see here, most certainly extending the advantage over organic pigment only combinations.

 In particular, for applications where a high degree of durability is nice to have but not essential, bismuth vanadate competes for choice with organic yellow pigments such as PY.151, PY.154 and PY.138.
 For many of those saturated yellow colour shades the choice of the organic pigment route will inevitably result in a struggle to achieve hiding in one coat.
 However, as the raw material cost per liter or KG will be significantly less than the formulation based on bismuth vanadate, it often becomes the chosen route, even though the true application cost, more often than not, is significantly greater.